vault5-finance/vault5/vault5/backend/scripts/README.md

 ### 2. Set up Cron Job

-Add the following line to your crontab to run the script daily at 9:00 AM:
+Add the following line to your crontab to run the script hourly:

 ```bash
 crontab -e